jvrck/bbtf-poc/README.md

 A simple example that creates a Bitbucket project, repo, deployment and deployment variables.

+Built using the [Bitbucket Terraform provider](https://github.com/DrFaust92/terraform-provider-bitbucket) and Terraform version `1.2.2`

 ## Credentials

 This exmaple uses [App Passwords](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/).